Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ###### UPDATES
 - [ ] `functions_install`: put nice color to wget bar in download
 - [ ] `functions_install`: Continue previous installation with wget.
-- [ ] `functions_install.sh`: Extract creation of binaries to a common part of a generic install.
-Give extra logic to this functions to accept relative (from the created folder for the feature in USR_BIN_FOLDER) or absolute paths.
 - [ ] `functions_install.sh`, `functions_uninstall.sh`, `functions_common.sh`: Create headers and comments in auxiliary functions
-- [ ] `install.sh`, `data_fatures.sh`: Refactor functions of root to use the generic_install function.
-AutoFirma, OpenOffice, nemo, WireShark, gpaint, iqmol, remaining among others
 - [ ] `functions_common.sh`, `table.md`: Remove spaces for help table
-- [ ] `functions_install.sh`, `data_features.sh`: Add parametrization in generic_install_userinherit to clone a repository instead of downloading and decompressing
 - [ ] `common_data.md`: (for the --help) In the master table, put the extensions .c, .h, etc in bold or put it in another field, so they are not between literal tildes.
 In that way, they are not recognized in the help.
 - [ ] `functions_common.sh`: (for the --help) in autogen help trim spaces in columns
 - [ ] `functions_install.sh`: Headers of the generic install mini-functions.
-- [ ] `functions_install.sh`: Parametrize Autofirma: In the generic install of a packageinstall add the possibility of having a compressed file that contains a deb instead of directly a deb..
-This

 ###### NEW FEATURES
-- [ ] `data_features.sh`, `functions_common.sh`: Manage autostart in generic install: autostarting programs (`caffeine`, `copyq`... ) steam? teams? teamviewer?
 - [ ] `install.sh`: Reload `bash` env at the end of install must not need to run bash command, instead use hash -r or similar strategy, also reload font cache
 - [ ] `install.sh`: Move favorites subsystem and keybinding subsystem initializations to `~/.profile`, so it is not executed each time we create a terminal. --> Create another variable type for indirect expansion for features in .profile
 - [ ] `install.sh`, `uninstall.sh`: Program traps to intercept signals and respond against them.
 Show a warning when trying to stop a process in the middle of a critical operation like apt-get or dpkg.
 - [ ] `install.sh`, `uninstall.sh`: Add npm packagemanager installationtype
-- [ ] `install.sh`, `uninstall.sh`: Add fonts installationtype
-- [ ] `functions_install.sh`: Create another installationtype for cloning repositories.
 - [ ] `install.sh`, `uninstall.sh`, `customizer.sh`: [Autocompletion features](https://stuff-things.net/2016/05/11/bash-autocompletion/#:~:text=BASH%20autocompletion%20is%20a%20system,to%20complete%20filenames%20and%20paths.&text=You%20can%20override%20this%20behavior,a%20list%20of%20possible%20completions)
 - [ ] `data_common.sh`, `install.sh`: Fusion key of permissions + installationtype in `data_common.sh` table to generify the permissions of the installation.
 - [ ] `functions_install.sh`: When installing features using package manager in  (by default `apt-get`) it will try to install them with different package managers (`apt-get`, `yum`, `pacman`, `pkg`...) depending on which is the main package-manager
-- [ ] `install.sh`: Depopulation of nonrelevant install_program functions and programs from `install.sh`

 #### NEW INSTALLATIONS AND INSTALLATION UPDATES